avensolutions/google-data-workshop/README.md

 Use the information in [__bigquery_dataset__](https://registry.terraform.io/providers/hashicorp/google/latest/docs/resources/bigquery_dataset) to create a dataset for the `conformed` and `presentation` tiers in the `nonprod` environment.

-The datasets should be located in `australia-southeast1` and encrypted with the KMS Keys created in step 1 and 2 respectively.
+The datasets should be located in `US` and encrypted with the KMS Keys created in step 1 and 2 respectively.
 All other settings should be left at defaults.

 Generate a plan using `terraform plan` and execute it using `terraform apply`.